 Esports Specific Coverage

-These policies are essential for or can be tailored to the needs of companies operating in the Esports space
+These policies are essential for Esports companies.
+They can also be tailored to the needs of companies operating in the Esports space:

 Shareholders, competitors, investors, etc., can sue a company’s directors and officers, putting their personal assets at stake.
 Directors and officers (D&O) insurance protects these assets from lawsuits alleging leaders of wrongful acts managing the business.